 Any walk is made much more enjoyable if some element of planning goes in to it.
-I like to spread my map out the night before and try and picture what is going to happen the next day.
-It doesn’t always work that way but it helps a lot.
+I like to spread my map out the night before and try and imagine the walk and some different alternatives that I may or may not take.

 Here are my 15 top tips on planning a walk

 The people who write either guide books or produce walking websites theoretically have an excellent knowledge of the area they are writing about.
 They are certainly useful in outlining a basic route and usually naming things of interest.
 However many writers have never walked the route, or barely done it, so only use these as a basic guide, not a full route description.

 I always use paper maps to plan a walk.
 The physical size and scale offers a much better perspective of the planned walk and the alternatives that exist.
 On the walk themselves they add immeasurably to the enjoyment simply by giving a good idea what is around you.
 Mapping on phones and GPS fail to do this, at best on a very limited scale.

 I use 1.25000 Explorer maps from the Ordnance Survey but have more recently started to use the excellent Harvey maps which come in a scale of 1.25k or 1.40k.
 Many of the tips below refer to O/S maps, Harvey symbols may be different.

 i) Many walkers want to climb to the highest point or a specific summit.
 I did and often still do.
 Looking for the trig point (blue triangle) which is usually, but not always, the highest point and/or the bold orange spot height.

 ii) Places of scenic beauty are marked by a blue star.
 Always worth including in a walk.

 iii) The Ordnance Survey describe places of historical interest by using old english script.
 This may be settlements, forts or ancient cairns.